offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 * Phylogeny: nodes that have the same parent node are _more similar to each other than to any other nodes in the tree_.
 * Clustering: items in the same group are _more similar to each other than items in other groups_.

-A phylogenetic tree (that's also a rooted tree) is essentially a form of recursive clustering / hierarchial clustering.
+A phylogenetic tree (that's also a rooted tree) is essentially a form of recursive clustering / hierarchical clustering.
 Each internal node represents a sub-cluster, and sub-clusters combine to form larger sub-clusters.

 ```{svgbob}
 "REPRESENTATION AS TREE"               "REPRESENTATION AS HIERARCHY OF CLUSTER"